Using Git as you work¶

 git branch -vva:

-$ git branch -vva * issue-123 517468b troubleshooting tip about provisioning master f0eaee6 [origin/master] bug: Fix traceback in get_missed_message_token_from_address(). remotes/origin/HEAD -> origin/master remotes/origin/issue-1234 4aeccb7 Another test commit, with longer message. remotes/origin/master f0eaee6 bug: Fix traceback in get_missed_message_token_from_address(). remotes/upstream/master dbeab6a Optimize checks of test database state by moving into Python.
+$ git branch -vva * issue-123 517468b troubleshooting tip about provisioning main f0eaee6 [origin/main] bug: Fix traceback in get_missed_message_token_from_address(). remotes/origin/HEAD -> origin/main remotes/origin/issue-1234 4aeccb7 Another test commit, with longer message. remotes/origin/main f0eaee6 bug: Fix traceback in get_missed_message_token_from_address(). remotes/upstream/main dbeab6a Optimize checks of test database state by moving into Python.

 Keep your fork up to date¶